Stanley Jennings Carpenter

+Stanley Jennings Carpenter (December 9, 1904 – August 28, 1984) was an American medical entomologist.

 Early life

 The son of a tobacco farmer, Stanley Jennings Carpenter grew up helping his father but soon developed a strong interest in nature.
 He was fascinated by birds and insects and at an early age decided he wanted to be a Naturalist.
 After graduating in 1926 from Hazel Green Academy, a Christian high school, as the Valedictorian, he decided to go to college to pursue his interest in nature.
 Against his father's wishes (his father wanted him to remain working the farm), he attended Milligan College in Johnson City, Tennessee, and again graduated valedictorian of his class in 1930 with a major in biology.

 He then attended the University of Tennessee, where he obtained a master's degree in zoology in 1931.
 He worked his way through college and did so by washing dishes and waiting tables.
 He returned to Milligan College, where he taught as an instructor for year.
 Determined to obtain a Ph.D., he gained a fellowship in ichthyology at Ohio State University, but soon changed to graduate work in entomology, in which he did his studies in 1932 and 1933.
 Though he finished many of the requirements for his doctorate, he did not complete his thesis.